eric-prog/Research-Paper-Writer/README.md

 This project is an AI-powered tool that automatically generates research papers based on given code and context.

+Generating a full paper may take up for 30 minutes but at zero costs.

 ## Project Structure

 ```